jheske/orchid-sunroom-readme/README.md

  ![OrchidSunroom icon](https://github.com/jheske/orchid-sunroom/blob/master/app/src/main/res/mipmap-xhdpi/ic_launcher.png?raw=true)

 # Beta Testers Needed!!

 Before release to the general public on the Play Store all apps undergo a beta testing phase.
 I am currently seeking beta testers to try out Orchid Sunroom and report usability issues and bugs.
 Beta testing will involve downloading the app from the Play Store (it will be restricted to testers only) and testing it out on a small subset of your collection.
 I am committed to providing a feature to reliably back up and restore your collection.
 However, during the testing phase it is entirely possible that when you install a newer version you will lose all the data you entered previously. **And, of course, Beta testers will receive the app and all future updates for free.**

-**The app is in active development and will undergo frequent bug fixes, changes and improvements.
+**Orchid Sunroom is in active development and will undergo frequent bug fixes, changes and improvements.
 Please contact me with questions, comments, or if you are interested in a particular feature.**

+# Future Plans

+Here are just a few ideas for future features.
+Feel free to contact me with your favorite ideas!

+* Show more orchid details like parentage and awards
+* Search and sort your collection in lots of different ways
+* Share links to email and social media
+* Email or text alerts for scheduled events
+* Barcodes for each orchid
+* Integrate environmental sensors
+* Create merchandise like T-shirts and greeting cards featuring your orchids

-# Screenshots (click images to enlarge)
+# Features (click images to enlarge)

-**These are only some of the screens from the app.**
+**This section includes only some of the screens from the app.
+There are lots more!**

-## Orchids Tab
+## Orchids Screen

-This screen screen displays your entire catalog in an endless scrolling list.
+Displays your entire catalog in an endless scrolling list.
 Clicking on an orchid opens a separate screen where you can edit your orchid and set up its watering and fertilizing schedules.
 You also use this screen to add new orchids to your collection.

 Currently the Orchid screen has only one format option.
 Future versions will include additional formats for displaying your orchids including but not limited to as a list, as a grid with smaller icons, and will offer filter and search features.